 Limitations

-Joybird’s comfort profile in this group skews relaxed—especially on the deeper, softer models—so posture can suffer if you sit upright for long blocks without lumbar support.
+This group leans relaxed, especially once you get into the deeper or softer models, so posture can slip if you sit upright for long stretches without lumbar support.
 Plush builds like Bryant also need more day-to-day tidying to keep cushions and surfaces looking neat.
-Sleeper designs like Briar add real flexibility, but the extra weight and conversion steps are part of the deal.
-If you want a crisp, workstation-like sit, these options will feel more lounge-forward than strict.
+Sleeper designs like Briar add real flexibility, but the extra weight and conversion steps are part of the trade.
+If you want a crisp, workstation-like sit, this lineup will read more lounge-forward than task-first.

 Joybird Vs. Alternatives